Featured

 Barrel Race 2

-full of trophy hardware most of which was spread across a 10-foot-long hewn beam mantle that framed their stone hearth.
+full of trophy hardware most of which was spread across a 10-foot-long hewn beam mantle that accented their stone hearth.
 Saddles, bridles, chaps, stirrups, lariats, cowboy hats, and riding crops – many of which were finely detailed in turquois, silver and intricate leather work – were wall-mounted and on display.

 Summers were always full of adventures, but those were interrupted daily by Tim, Willy and Mikey’s nap regimen.
 For Seagy, their summertime siestas were ninety minutes of lost opportunity.
 Impatiently waiting for his mates to rise from there midday slumber and not subject to the nap-rule himself, Seagy often hung out in the back yard of casa Alexandrides.
 One day, meandering closer and closer to the house, while poking around on their patio he, discovered the back sliding door was unlocked.
 “Hmm.
 Well, well.
 What have we here?”
 Seagy mused.
 He slid the door open quietly and stepped inside, listening, keeping statue still, and then tip-toed down the hallway toward the boy’s bedroom, heart pounding, ears ringing, palms starting to sweat.
 Sure enough, there they were, sound asleep.
 Something creaked, and Seagy made a quick and slick exit, closing